 The Family Child Care Network offers educational mentorship, professional development, advocacy and leadership opportunities, and a network of relationships with other family child care providers.
 The Network is a high-touch program built on best practices in early childhood consultation and teacher mentoring.
 A hallmark of the network is the program visit, in which early childhood consultants visit family child cares to lead model lessons, demonstrate new strategies, and reflect with providers on their work.
 Consultants bring materials, professional articles, and curriculum ideas, and offer suggestions to enhance children's learning.
 Providers in the Network also come together for monthly meetings, workshops and trainings, including Child Development Associate training, and an annual professional development conference.
 All Our Kin offers zero-interest loans and grants, financial management and education training, and marketing and referral opportunities.
 All services are bilingual.

-A copious body of research supports the link between high-quality early childhood education and positive educational and social outcomes for children: replacing a low-quality provider with a high-quality one increases a preschooler’s school readiness by 50 percent.
+A wealth of evidence supports the link between high-quality early childhood education and positive educational and social outcomes for children: replacing a low-quality provider with a high-quality one increases a preschooler’s school readiness by 50 percent.
 The implications of our work are clear: by improving the quality of care in family child care programs, All Our Kin improves educational outcomes and life chances for children.

 All Our Kin collects data on the ways in which the Network influences provider practice and the quality of family child care settings.
-Tools include pre- and post-tests of provider knowledge, observational assessments using tools such as the Family Child Care Environmental Rating Scale and the Arnett Child Caregiver Interaction Scale, provider surveys and questionnaires, and data collection on factors such as educational attainment that are known to influence child outcomes.
+Tools include pre- and post-tests of provider knowledge, observational assessments using tools such as the Family Child Care Environment Rating Scale, provider surveys and questionnaires, and data collection on factors such as educational attainment that are known to influence child outcomes.

 All Our Kin directly increases, deepens and enriches the number of resources available to the most vulnerable families and facilitates their access to those resources.
 Our family advocate counsels parents and connects them to a range of vital community resources; our nurse consultant works with providers and parents to support the physical and mental health of the infants and toddlers in their care; and our partnerships with agencies across New Haven ensure that the vulnerable children our providers serve have access to services throughout the community.
 By connecting with others in similar situations, parents learn from one another's experiences, share success and provide support through difficulties.
 Increased knowledge and awareness of their children's developmental benchmarks, needs and supports empowers parents to maximize, sustain and further the work of our talented family child care providers and increase their self-confidence in advocating on behalf of their children.